orbs-network/orbs-spec/behaviors/services/public-api.md

 #### Query the transaction status and receipt
 * Query the transaction status by calling `GetTransactionStatus`.
-  * If no receipt was found return the status along with the reference block height and timestamp that were returned by `GetTransactionStatus`.
+  * If no receipt is found, return the status along with the reference block height and timestamp that were returned by `GetTransactionStatus`.

 #### Get a receipt proof
 * Get a receipt proof for the receipt by calling `BlockStorage.GenerateReceiptProof`.
-* Return status `COMMITTED` along with the provided proof, block height and timestamp.
+* Return status `COMMITTED` along with the provided proof, block height, and timestamp.

 &nbsp;
 ## TransactionResults Handler

-> Handles transaction results enables the public api to respond to the waiting clients, called by `TransactionPool`.
+> Handles transaction results enable the public API to respond to the waiting clients, called by `TransactionPool`.

 #### `HandleTransactionResults`
-> Returns the results of committed transaction set.
+> Returns the results of a committed transaction set.
 * For every transaction:
   * Locate the relevant blocking `SendTransaction` contexts based on the `tx_id`.
   * Unblock them to respond to the client using the data from the transaction receipt.